RahulMahesh62/Clock/README.md

-# JSNeumorphicClock
+# Clock
-A neumorphic design based clock made using JS.
+A simple clock..⏰⏰